-Global governance, changing places, urban environments, population and resource security.
+governance, changing places, urban environments.
 Key concepts, processes and case studies will be considered at a range of scales.

 Geographical Investigations

 You will carry out an individual investigation and write a piece of coursework on your chosen idea.
 Data will be collected in the field, this will be analysed and conclusions drawn.